Also known as persistent URLs (PURL) and stable URLs, permalinks are direct links back to online articles (or searches) once you have left a database.

 Note: These lists and folders are temporary.
 As soon as you log out or close the window, everything you have saved is gone for good, unless you create an account with that database (free, but separate from your college login and password).
 If you are logged into that account, your folder or list of search results will be saved.

-To add an item to your folder, click the little blue folder icon (highlighted in red) to the right of the title that interests you.
+To add an item to your favorites (folder), click the little pin icon to the right of a result.

 Click "Add to folder" (highlighted in red), located in the Tools Menu on the right side of the Article Information Page.

-To view what you have saved to your OneSearch folder, click the folder icon at the top of the page (as in the example above).
-You will see a list of your saved items in the center column with adjacent check boxes.
+To view what you have saved to your OneSearch folder, click the pin icon at the top of the page (as in the example above).
+You will see a list of your saved items adjacent check boxes and other options.
 See below.

-Use the checkboxes to select any or all of the items in the folder to Print, Email, Save (to your computer), or Export (to a reference management tool) the item using the icons on the right (highlighted in red below).
+Use the checkboxes to select any or all of the items in the folder to Print (just the citations, not the full-text), Email, Save (to your computer), or Export (to a reference management tool) the item using the icons on the right.

 Note: Print, Save, and Email usually records the citation information and abstract.
-You must open the PDF file itself if you want the full text.
+You must open the full-text file itself if you want to print or save the full text.

 To print or save the actual PDF full text of an article, open the PDF full text and use the icons that appear at the bottom-right of the page when you hover over it with your cursor.